PhilPalmer/attentive-parapred/issues.md

 IndexError: invalid index of a 0-dim tensor.
 Use `tensor.item()` in Python or `tensor.item<T>()` in C++ to convert a 0-dim tensor to a number
 ```

-Fix: I am unsure of the exact cause of this error and how to fix it
+Fix: As the error is caused by a print statement it can simply be commented out and the script will then run correctly (see [1c7b82d](https://github.com/PhilPalmer/attentive-parapred/commit/1c7b82daac39ed8084ad174e0015cac7e7157206))

 </details>